brainbot-com/es-nozzle/doc/appendix.rst

 That works?
 --------------
-In basic english, the whole filter phrase could be expressed like this: "Only match documents, where NOT ANY user token matches a term of ``deny_token_document`` AND AT LEAST ONE of the user tokens matches a term of ``allow_token_document``."
+In basic English, the whole filter phrase could be expressed like this: "Only match documents, where NOT ANY user token matches a term of ``deny_token_document`` AND AT LEAST ONE of the user tokens matches a term of ``allow_token_document``."
 If you want to see that (and how) it works, have a look at the tests in ``brainbot.nozzle.es-filter-test``.